digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/table/serverside-operations/pagination.md

     <img className="screenshot-full" src="/img/widgets/table/serverside-operations/pagiation-loading.png" alt="Fetch data from the data source" />

-This is how serverside pagination is implemented in ToolJet's **Table** component.
+This is how serverside pagination is implemented in JumpStart's **Table** component.
 When pagination is used, the query is executed on the server, retrieving only the relevant set of records for the current page.
 This ensures that data is fetched efficiently from the server, rather than loading the entire dataset at once, improving performance and scalability.

 </div>